676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 He's running the place now because

-and he kind of lamented the fact that the club was about a hundred fifty thousand dollars in the hole but he didn't really do everything he could because like he didn't let them clean off the drain in time and uh well it wasn't even really a drain at this point but yeah yeah you're right you didn't let him to remove the fish the fish uh gate thing yeah um
+and he kind of lamented the fact that the club was about $150,000 in the hole.
+But he didn't really do everything he could because, like, he didn't let them clean off the drain in time.

-you know what i mean yeah again you're forgetting that it was a buck of fish also he's a colonel so he's a colonel
+you know what I mean?
+Yeah.
+Again, you're forgetting that it was a buck of fish.

-they said that when he went back to his place after all this he collapsed like he had a dramatic collapse like and the victim
+he alone.
+They said that when he went back to his place after all this, he collapsed.

 He took his horse and got to town in 10 minutes